PennyLaneAI/pennylane/doc/concepts/introduction.rst

 The core of PennyLane is designed around four main concepts:

-1. **Quantum functions**: a class of functions that are naturally evaluated using quantum computer circuits
+1. **Variational circuits**: parametrized quantum circuits that define functions in which quantum  processing takes place

 2. **Quantum gradients**: the gradients of quantum functions, these are themselves built from quantum functions